odelaneau/shapeit5/docs/docs/tutorials/ukb_wgs.md

 ## Rationale
 SHAPEIT5 is a two-step approach that treats each chromosome independently and works as follows:

 1. Phase common variants (MAF >= 0.1%) of a chromosome using SHAPEIT5_phase_common.
 This can be done as a single job for SNP array or WES data, but it might be necessary to split the chromosome into large chunks (e.g. 20 cM) in the case of WGS data.
+Chunk coordinates for b38 are given in the resources folder.

 2. Ligate the phased common variants (MAF >= 0.1%) of a chromosome using SHAPEIT5_ligate, only if chunking was performed in step 1.
 The ligation step is computationally light and uses variants in the intersection of the chunks to provide chromosome-wide haplotypes.
 The result of this step (or the previous step if no chunking was used), is used as a haplotype scaffold for the next step.